 Good Shepherd Penn Partners (GSPP) uses the City of Philadelphia government site provided here as a reference for high risk locations.
 GSPP uses this website for guidance related to travel and need for quarantine, which plays a role in our screening process to support in-person care.

-To help maintain a healthy environment, we are requiring all patients and visitors to wear a face covering or mask at all times.
-We ask that you bring your own face covering or mask to wear.
+To help maintain a healthy environment, we are requiring all patients and visitors to wear a face covering or mask at all times during their visit.
+We ask that you bring your own face covering or mask.
 If you do not have a face covering, we will provide one.
+Please note that gaiters, bandanas/scarves and masks with exhalations are not approved face coverings.

-In addition to covering your face, you should practice social distancing and try to restrict your mobility as much as possible.
+In addition to wearing a mask, you should practice social distancing and try to restrict your mobility in the facility as much as possible.

 To limit COVID-19 exposure, valet service is currently closed at Penn Medicine at Rittenhouse.
-Discounted parking will be provided at the garage located at 1740 South St.
+Discounted parking is available for visitors in the garage located at 1740 South St.

 With strict visitor restrictions in place, how can I visit with my loved one?